rborkoto/partner-guides/secrets-management/readme.md

 ## Migration Considerations

-Regardless of which approach you choose, follow these migration steps:

 1. **Audit Current State**: Identify all hardcoded secrets across platforms
 2. **Choose Approach**: Select the option that best fits your organization
 3. **Pilot Implementation**: Start with one platform or environment